 Created and produced by parents of young children, WBUR's Circle Round is a podcast that adapts carefully-selected folktales from around the world into sound- and music-rich radio plays for kids ages 4 to 10.
 Each 10- to 20-minute episode explores important issues like kindness, persistence and generosity.
-And each episodes ends with an activity that inspires a deeper conversation between children and grown-ups.
+And each episode ends with an activity that inspires a deeper conversation between children and grown-ups.

 Notable voices from the stage and screen bring these stories to life with the help of narrator, writer, and veteran public radio host/reporter Rebecca Sheir.
 Eric Shimelonis, composer for the stage and screen, creates original music for each story.
 Circle Round was created by former executive producer Jessica Alpert.